proxystore/proxystore/docs/quickstart.rst

 Quick Start
 ###########

-ProxyStore is a package designed to simplify the use of remote object stores for transferring large Python objects, particularly in distributed environments.
+ProxyStore provides a unique interface to object stores through transparent object proxies that is designed to simplify the use of object stores for transferring large objects in distributed applications.
-The goal of ProxyStore is to simplify the process of sending objects from a source and remove the need for any changes at the destination.

 Overview
 --------

-ProxyStore is based on lazy object proxies.
-A `proxy` is an object that wraps another object (referred to as the `wrapped object`) and can intercept and redefine functionality of the wrapped object.
-A proxy that the does not redefine any functionality will behave just as the wrapped object would.

-Lazy proxies, rather than wrapping an object directly, wrap a function which when called produces the actually object (referred to as the `factory`).
+`Proxies` are used to intercept and redefine operations on a `target` object.
+A `transparent` proxy behaves identically to its target object because the proxy forwards all operations on itself to the target.
-A lazy proxy delays executing the factory until the first time the proxy is used.
+A `lazy` proxy provides just-in-time `resolution` of the target object via a `factory` function.
+Factories return the target object when called, and a proxy, initialized with a factory, will delay calling the factory to retrieve the target object until the first time the proxy is accessed.

-As a result, the lazy proxy is just a skeleton than can be passed around until needed.
-The process of calling the factory is referred to as `resolving` the proxy, and proxies perform just-in-time resolution.
+ProxyStore uses lazy transparent object proxies as the interface to object stores.
+When an object is proxied, the object is placed in the specified object store, a factory containing the information needed to retrieve the object from the store is created, and a proxy, initialized with the factory, is returned.
+The resulting proxy is essentially a lightweight reference to the target that will resolve itself to the target and behave as the target once the proxy is first used.
+Thus, proxies can be used anywhere in-place of the true object and will resolve themselves without the program being aware.

-ProxyStore provides the :any:`Proxy <proxystore.proxy.Proxy>` and :any:`Factory <proxystore.factory.Factory>` building blocks for creating powerful just-in-time resolution functionality for Python objects.
+ProxyStore provides the proxy interface to a number of commonly used object stores as well as the :any:`Proxy <proxystore.proxy.Proxy>` and :any:`Factory <proxystore.factory.Factory>` building blocks to allow developers to create powerful just-in-time resolution functionality for Python objects.

-ProxyStore also provides implementations for interacting with remote object stores via proxies.
-Passing objects to remote machines via proxies is powerful because all the functionality for resolving the object is package with the proxy and the destination code does not need to be modified to handle the proxies.

 Installation
 ------------